Malcolm Cowley: Early career and involvement in politics

-While in Paris, Cowley found himself drawn to the avant-garde sensibilities of Dada, and also, like many other intellectuals of the period, to Marxism and its attempts to demystify the socioeconomic and political conditions that had plunged Europe into a devastating war.
-He travelled frequently between Paris and Greenwich Village in New York, and through these intersecting social circles came into close proximity, though he never officially joined, with the U.S. Communist Party.
+While in Paris, Cowley found himself drawn to the avant-garde sensibilities of Dada, and also, like many other intellectuals of the period, to Marxism.
+He travelled frequently between Paris and Greenwich Village in New York.
+Through these intersecting social circles came into close proximity, though he never officially joined, with the Communist Party USA.
+Cowley believed that the Communist Party was hostile to intellectuals and: "Nobody actually a Communist seemed to write good English prose."

 In 1929, Cowley became an associate editor of the left-leaning magazine The New Republic, which he steered in "a resolutely communist direction" The same year, he translated and wrote a foreword to the 1913 French novel 'La Colline Inspirée', by Maurice Barrès.
 By the early 1930s, Cowley became increasingly involved in radical politics.
 In 1932, he joined Edmund Wilson, Mary Heaton Vorse, and Waldo Frank as union-sponsored observers of the miners' strikes in Kentucky.
 Their lives were threatened by the mines' owners, and Frank was badly beaten.
 When Exile's Return was first published in 1934, it put forth a distinctly Marxist interpretation of history and social struggle.

 In 1935, Cowley helped to establish a leftist collective, The League of American Writers.
-Other notable members included Archibald MacLeish, Upton Sinclair, Clifford Odets, Langston Hughes, Carl Sandburg, Carl Van Doren, Waldo Frank, David Ogden Stewart, John Dos Passos, Lillian Hellman, and Dashiell Hammett.
-Cowley was appointed Vice President, and over the next few years became involved in numerous campaigns, including attempts to persuade the United States government to support the Republicans in the Spanish Civil War.
-He resigned in 1940, owing to concerns that the organization was too heavily influenced by the Communist Party.
+Other notable members included Archibald MacLeish and Carl Van Doren.
+Appointed to its executive committee, Cowley became involved in numerous campaigns, including attempts to persuade the United States government to support the Republicans in the Spanish Civil War.
+He resigned in 1940, owing to concerns that the organization was too pro-Soviet.